 Michiko Sumi ARB RIBA

-Well-versed in dealing with unique historic sites, Michiko was Senior Designer on a collection of projects across the Covent Garden Estate, including the recently completed, AIA award-winning Floral Court, an assemblage of contemporary and historic buildings around a newly-created courtyard and passageway.
+Well-versed in dealing with unique historic sites, Michiko was Senior Designer on a collection of projects across the Covent Garden Estate, including the recently completed Floral Court, an assemblage of contemporary and historic buildings around a newly-created courtyard and passageway.
 Nearby, she also led the design on the concept for 11-12 Floral Street, and was responsible for developing the bespoke faience tile design for the shopfront façade.
 Michiko drew inspiration from the texture and form of a seed pod, a reference to the building’s prior use as a seed warehouse.

 Prior to joining KPF, Michiko worked for a number of London-based architects.
 She was involved in the renovation and the extension to a historic hotel in Knightsbridge, as well as private high-end residential and gallery design.

-An alumna of the Bartlett School of Architecture, Michiko continues her involvement with the school through teaching international students in the Masters and Undergraduate programme, bridging the link between students and professional practice.
+An alumna of the Bartlett School of Architecture, Michiko continues her involvement with the school through teaching international students the Masters and Undergraduate programme, bridging the link between students and professional practice.
 She is fluent in English and Japanese.